 BOOK: Dr. Ariel Haus has a clinic at on Harley St, London, and another in Rio de Janeiro.
 Find out more at drhausdermatology.com

 Mr Kambiz Golchin is a fellow of the Royal College of Surgeons and part of the General Medical Council UK and the European Academy of Facial Plastic Surgery.
 Trained as an otolaryngology surgeon (ear, nose, and throat along with head & neck) and practising as a facial plastic surgeon for 12 years, it’s safe to say you’re in safe hands with Mr Golchin.
 And he is as skilled with a needle as he is with a knife, being one of the most highly respected UK trainers for Allergan.

-Mr Kambiz Golchin founded Beacon Face & Dermatology Clinic in Dublin and has a practice at The Rita Rakus Clinic in Knightsbridge.
-The Emotional Botox package includes a follow-up appointment 2 weeks later to assess and make any adjustments where necessary.
+BOOK: Mr Kambiz Golchin founded Beacon Face & Dermatology Clinic in Dublin and has a practice at The Rita Rakus Clinic in Knightsbridge.
+The Emotional Botox package includes a follow-up appointment two weeks later to assess and make any adjustments where necessary.

 Dr Nabet and his Botox Pen

 Dr Jules Nabet is a French cosmetic doctor, considered by those in the know as one of the original and top Botox practitioners.
 A member of the General Medical Council, with over 25 years experience in his specialised field of aesthetics, Dr Jules Nabet is also credited with pioneering the ‘Botox Pen’.
 This motorised syringe holder drives a minutely precise amount of the toxin into the skin, to ensure a smooth and highly targeted delivery.
 With none of the pressure of a needle, there’s said to be 50 per cent less pain than normal cosmetic injections.